otionrec/Pirple-Python/README.md

 # Pirple-Python
-Python is easy course Home Works
+Python is easy course Home Works and Projects